 - Water: Water regularly, but not excessively.
-Let the soil slight dry between waterings.
+Let the soil dry slightly between waterings.
 Thyme is naturally drought resistant.

 - Temperature: Average.
 Thyme is a hardy plant that will thrive down to 50˚F and up to 80˚F or higher.

 - Soil: Airy, light, fast-draining soil.

 - Fertilizer: Use a liquid fertilizer, or supplement the soil with controlled-release pellets.
-For organic thyme, use an organic fertilizer or fortify soil with compost.
+For organic thyme, use organic fertilizer or fortify soil with compost.